bssahu/langfuse-rag-bedrock/README.md

-# RAG Chatbot with AWS Bedrock and Qdrant
+# RAG Chatbot with AWS Bedrock and Qdrant with Langfuse for observability

 A Retrieval-Augmented Generation (RAG) chatbot built with FastAPI, AWS Bedrock, and Qdrant vector database.
 The system processes PDF documents and uses them to provide context-aware responses using Claude.